-Mycorrhizae play a critical role in plant nutrient and water uptake from soil and, consequently, in the plants’ competitive capabilities as well as in nutrient cycling of the whole system.
+Mycorrhizae play a critical role in plant nutrient and water uptake from soil and, consequently, in the plants' competitive capabilities as well as in nutrient cycling of the whole system.
+The positive relationship between biodiversity and ecosystem functioning can be mainly attributed to the complementary use of soil resources.
+The type of mycorrhizal association may, therefore, affect complementarity among plant species.
+In MyDiv, we test how biodiversity-ecosystem functioning relationships differ among tree communities of different mycorrhizal types.
+We expect tree communities of high species richness and with both mycorrhizal types to have the strongest biodiversity-ecosystem functioning relationship.
 Furthermore, mycorrhizal fungi serve as an important food source for the belowground fauna.
-However, the roles of the two major mycorrhizal types within the soil food web and their contributions to ecosystem functioning are still poorly understood.
+However, the roles of the two major mycorrhizal types within the soil food web are still poorly understood.

-The tree diversity experiment MyDiv aims at integrating the type of tree mycorrhization, a crucial plant functional trait, in tree species diversity gradients.
+The tree diversity experiment MyDiv aims at integrating the mycorrhizal type, a crucial plant functional trait, in tree species diversity gradients.
 The experiment involves ten native angiosperm tree species that were planted in monocultures, 2-species and 4-species mixtures.
-At each of the tree diversity levels, tree communities with only ectomycorrhiza, only arbuscular mycorrhiza or mixtures of both tree groups were established.
+At each of the tree diversity levels, tree communities with only ectomycorrhiza, only arbuscular mycorrhiza or mixtures of both were established.

 - Indispensible mycorrhizae: Importance of mycorrhizal communities for soil nutrient cycling and ecosystem functions

 - Mycorrhizae – team players or lone wolves?
 Functional diversity in forests – do trees of different mycorrhizal types act complementarily in the above- and belowground system?

 - Who eats mycorrhizae?
 Mycorrhizae as part of the soil food web

 - How to increase the harvest?
 Productivity of functionally diverse forests - implications for forestry?